wannnwdooo/django-wagtail-vue/README.md

 We still have a hot reload and other features.

-Frontenders in the project will only be interested in the home folders (even if it is the Wagtail folder), Vue and media / assets, the latter will store all static images.
+Frontend in the project will only be interested in the home folders (even if it is the Wagtail folder), Vue and media / assets, the latter will store all static images.

 Since this is an MPA, and therefore not typical for Vue developers, it imposes some restrictions.